Peter Leeds Penny Stocks FacebookPeter Leeds Penny Stocks on Twitter

 The reasons for investing in penny stocks generally involves the hope of large, significant profit.
 The average investor will hold their shares in a penny stock company for shorter time periods than they would for a blue chip corporation, and will hold out for significant profits before selling their shares.
 This is important to consider when gaining an understanding of investor sentiment towards a particular company, and extrapolating share price movements from that understanding.

-Investor expectations are also different as they relate to company operations.
-It is generally more acceptable for a small cap company to be losing money, over-spending on research and development, or growing very rapidly.
+Investor expectations in penny stocks are also different as they relate to company operations.
+It is generally more acceptable for a small cap penny stock company to be losing money, over-spending on research and development, or growing very rapidly.

 It is less than acceptable from an investor's point of view for a penny stock company to be undergoing negative or nil growth, to be paying dividends, or to be diversifying among non-related industries.